-Reclassification and re-measurement of impairment losses at 1 April 2018
+Reclassification and re-measurement of impairment losses

-There have been no adjustments made to impairment loss allowances as a result of the reclassification of financial assets and the change from an incurred losses model to an expected losses model for calculations.
+The code requirements in relation to the reclassification and re-measurement of impairment losses changed on 1st April 2018, during 2018/19 this had no impact on the council as there was no adjustments made to impairment loss allowances as a result of the reclassification of financial assets held on 1st April 2018 from an incurred losses model to an expected losses model for calculations during.
+This continues to have no effect during 2019/20.

 The Council has made a number of home improvement loans at less than market rates (soft loans).
-When soft loans are made, a loss is recorded in the Comprehensive Income and Expenditure Statement (debited to the appropriate service) for the present value of the interest that will be foregone over the life of the instrument, resulting in a lower amortised cost than the outstanding principal.
+When soft loans are made, a loss is recorded in the Comprehensive Income ad Expenditure Statement (debited to the appropriate service) for the present value of the interest that will be foregone over the life of the instrument, resulting in a lower amortised cost than the outstanding principal.
 Interest is credited at a marginally higher effective rate of interest than the rate receivable, with the difference serving to increase the amortised cost of the loan in the Balance Sheet.
 Statutory provisions require that the impact of soft loans on the General Fund Balance is the interest receivable for the financial year - the reconciliation of amounts debited and credited to the Comprehensive Income and Expenditure Statement to the net gain required against the General Fund Balance is managed by a transfer to or from the Financial Instruments Adjustment Account.
 The detailed soft loans information is as follows:

-Title of Soft Loan 31 March 2018 31 March 2019
+Title of Soft Loan 31-Mar-19 £'000 31-Mar-20 £'000

-£'000 £'000

-Opening Balance 783 819
+Opening Balance 819 859

-- Loans repaid (61) (50)
+Opening Balance - Loans repaid (50) (54)

-Impairment losses 97 90
+Impairment losses 90 98

-Balance carried forward 819 859
+Balance carried forward 859 903

-Nominal Value Carried Forward 1,236 1,186
+Nominal Value Carried Forward 1,186 1,132